talum/talum.github.io/_posts/2017-09-09-querying-githubs-graphql-api.markdown

 # GraphQL

 GraphQL stands for graph query language.
-GitHub has a pretty nice [intro to GraphQL](https://developer.github.com/v4/guides/intro-to-graphql/) if you're interested.
-In summary, when you have a GraphQL API instead of a REST API, you can fetch data from related resources in a single query from one endpoint, [https://api.github.com/graphql](https://api.github.com/graphql), in the case of GitHub.
+Graph refers more to the structure of the data, which consists of nodes and edges, than to a graph that you might see in a presentation.
+GitHub has a pretty nice [intro to GraphQL](https://developer.github.com/v4/guides/intro-to-graphql/) if you're interested, but in summary, when you query a GraphQL API instead of a REST API, you can fetch data from related resources in a single query from one endpoint, [https://api.github.com/graphql](https://api.github.com/graphql), in the case of GitHub, instead of many.
 With a REST API, you'd likely have multiple endpoints you'd need to hit in order to gather all the data you need.

-One thing to note that this is usually the case with a well-maintained, public API.
-If you're working with an API you design that isn't totally RESTful, you probably haven't run needed to make multiple queries in order to obtain the data you need.
+One thing to note is that this is usually the case with a well-maintained, public API.
+If you're working with an API you design yourself that isn't totally RESTful, you probably haven't needed to make multiple queries in order to obtain the data you need.
 In Rails-land, for instance, we often define serializers that specify how we want an object to be represented after we query or change it in an endpoint.

-In order to form a query, you send a single post request to the endpoint.
+In order to form a query, you send a single POST request to the endpoint.
 Within the body of the request you place your query as a string.

 I played a lot with the [GitHub GraphQL Explorer](https://developer.github.com/v4/explorer/) in order to get a sense of what my query would actually look like.
 One nice thing you'll notice about GraphQL is that the structure of your query will basically mirror the structure of the JSON payload you get back.
 Among the other many benefits of GraphQL is the ability to ask for exactly the data you need, nothing more, nothing less.